railcore/railcore.github.io/wiki/side_panels.md

 * Melamine MDF
 * Hardboard
-* Acrylic (there are concerns it might crack around the bolts for mounting)
+* Acrylic *there are concerns it might crack around the bolts for mounting, washers may be advisable)*
 * Masonite Pegboard
-* Plywood (hardwood such as birch is preferable)
+* Plywood *(hardwood such as birch is preferable.
+Plywood is deforms easily around bolts, washers and upgrading the "M3 x 10mm Hex head Bolts" to "M3 x 12mm Hex head Bolts" may be advisable)*
 * Aluminum

 Other possible solutions:-

 * Delrin
 * Dibond
-* Almost anything that's ~6mm thick and not stretchy should work.
+* Almost anything that's 6mm thick and not stretchy should work.

-The Railcore II font seen on some side panels is Windows 10 "Middle Ages"
+The Railcore II font seen on side panels is Windows 10 "Middle Ages"